 The tones disappear at higher incidence angles because the separation region on the suction side decreases.
 This leads to weaker instability-wave amplification and its dependency on frequency weakens, thus disrupting the feed-back loop mechanism.
 Additionally, flow unsteadiness at the trailing edge inhibits consistent trailing edge scattering of acoustic waves.

 At lower Re and moderate angles of attack, the suction surface is the primary surface responsible for the tones because of its larger separation bubble and stronger instability waves.
 As the Re increase, the separation region on the suction side diminishes, while instability growth on the pressure surface becomes stronger.
 Thus, the role of the suction side relative to that of the pressure in tone formation decreases with increasing Re.

 Scholarly Commons Citation

 Hiner, Warren W., "Numerical Investigation of Tonal Noise on a Transitional Airfoil under Varying Conditions" (2015).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 166.